China imposes sanctions on Taiwan's US envoy, US institutions | Politics

 China imposed similar sanctions on The Prospect Foundation, which is headed by a former Taiwanese foreign minister, and the Council of Asian Liberals and Democrats, a multinational alliance that Taiwan's ruling Democratic Progressive Party (DPP) co-founded in 1993.
 China's Taiwan Affairs Office accused the institutions of promoting the idea of "Taiwan independence" internationally.

-The Prospect Foundation expressed "strong regret" at the decision, saying in a statement that it would "still uphold the spirit of academic independence and the principle of defending Taiwan's sovereignty".
-Last August, after then-U.S. House Speaker Nancy Pelosi visited Taiwan, China imposed sanctions including an entry ban on seven Taiwanese officials and lawmakers including Hsiao whom it accused of being "independence diehards", drawing condemnation from the democratically governed island.
+The Prospect Foundation expressed "strong regret" at the decision, saying in a statement it would "still uphold the spirit of academic independence and the principle of defending Taiwan's sovereignty".
+The Council of Asian Liberals and Democrats said the sanctions were "unfortunate" but that it stands by its programmes and activities to advance democracy, human rights and rule of law for everyone in Asia.

-Others on the August sanctions list include Taiwan Foreign Minister Joseph Wu, Wellington Koo, Secretary-General of Taiwan's National Security Council, and DPP politicians.
-DPP lawmaker Chao Tien-lin told reporters at parliament the sanctions on Hsiao were "absurd".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)